andreasneo/spoken-digit-recognition/README.md

 Download and extract data to the same directory as the python file.

 The dataset is a set of .wav files of people saying the digits 0 to 9.
 The files are resampled from 16000 to 8000 to reduce the dimensions and then are transformed into spectrograms.
 A spectogram is the visual representation of the spectrum of frequencies of sound.
-The image is fed into the CNN for training.
+The 'image' is fed into the CNN for training.

 # Requirements
 Python 3.6, numpy, scipy, pandas, keras, sklearn, tensorflow-gpu, matplotlib